ancap-ch/from-en/pcm/Universally Preferable Behaviour/p01_ch03_ethics.md

 If I submit mathematical proof wey dey complex to you, and you notice say for the very beginning, I talk say my proof depend on the fact say two plus two go give four and five at the same time, you nor need to come dey read further to tey know say my proof dey invalid.

-In the same way, as I tey talk before, if I waka come meet you, come talk say: “I nor dey exist,” my thesis don destroy imself automatically.
+In the same way, as I tey talk before, if I waka come meet you, come talk say: “I nor dey exist”, my thesis don destroy imself automatically.
 If I fit tell you say I nor exist, then e clear say I dey exist.

-If I come meet you, and tell you say: “e nor get anything wey dem dey call truth,” then I dey make a statement wey I consider say na true say truth nor dey exist again.
+If I come meet you, and tell you say: “e nor get anything wey dem dey call truth”, then I dey make a statement wey I consider say na true say truth nor dey exist again.
 Again, my argument don destroy imself.

 If I tell you say “Language nor get meaning” then I don also contradict myself.
 For me to even communicate with you verbally say language dey meaningless, then language suppose at least get small meaning.

-If I tell you say “Your senses nor dey valid,” then my argument don already destroy eself, since I dey use your sense of hearing tey dey communicate to you say your sense of hearing nor dey valid.
+If I tell you say “Your senses nor dey valid”, then my argument don already destroy eself, since I dey use your sense of hearing tey dey communicate to you say your sense of hearing nor dey valid.
 If I fit successfully tell you my thesis, then your sense of hearing dey valid.
 Therefore, I must assume say your senses dey valid for me to tey convince you say your senses nor dey valid, and e nor fit stand.